overviewer/Minecraft-Overviewer/README.rst

     This is like web_assets_path, but instead it provides an alternative texture source.
 Overviewer looks in here for terrain.png and other textures before it looks anywhere else.

+north_direction
+    Specifies which corner of the screen north will point to.
+    Valid options are: lower-left, upper-left, upper-right, lower-right.

 Viewing the Results
 -------------------